 Can I Check on the Progress of My Application?

 Once we receive the receipt notice, you will be assigned a case number that begins with EAC.
 You can then visit the website: https://egov.uscis.gov/cris/Dashboard.do and enter the entire case number, including EAC, in the box.
 They will give you the current status of your application.
 Please understand that it is computer generated updates so it may not be extremely detailed but will identify if it has been received, is being processed, additional information has been requested or received, and when it is approved.

 Can I start another degree program while on OPT?

 Authorization to engage in OPT is automatically terminated when a student transfers to another school or begins full-time study at a different educational level.
-Remember your SEVIS record must be transferred to the new school to issue a new I-20, hence you can not continue the OPT benefit from BCC when transferring to another school.
+Remember your SEVIS record must be transferred to the new school to issue a new I-20, hence you can not continue the OPT benefit from SUNY Broome when transferring to another school.
 You can transfer to another school before your OPT ends but you will be ending your OPT early and not receive that time back.
 You can also delay transferring until your OPT ends to gain the full benefit of OPT.
 Your plans to transfer after OPT are important to discuss with your International Student Counselor as these plans should be considered when selecting the dates of work authorization you are requesting.